 A smaller ship this time with slightly less glamorous facilities.
 Soon as we departed the swell became all too obvious and amidst a chorus of 'oh .. f**ks' we turned to each other with those knowing looks, certain that we were in for a real 24 hour treat as far as the Bay of Biscay was concerned.

 That night some of us tried to play poker and none of us touched any alcohol.
 It was early to bed but the sea had other ideas and we were kept awake by the savage movement of the boat and incessant creaking in the cabins.
 Kind of good fun all the same though.
-There is nothing quite like the movement of the ocean; it puts you right in your place and reminds you just how overwhelming and beautiful the life force of our planet is.
+There is nothing quite like the movement of the ocean; it puts you right in your place and reminds you just what this planet is all about.

 In fact, never mind hitting the zone, on many occasions we shortened whole routes completely and decided to make a quick dash to the hotel to rest up cool down.
 It was the lazy gits tour maybe, the one where the booze and the staying out got the better of us and come daytime, our sense of 'being in the moment' was very much dampened and blurred.
 The ferry worked well, Barcelona was good and many of the roads were super fast and an awful lot of fun, but everyone did also agree that the lack of scenery change, going over the same roads twice sometimes and the lack of adventure from new destination after new destination made this jaunt a little less compelling than others.